kwur/new-kwur-site/_posts/2009-08-29-album-review-naomi-shelton-and-the-gospel-queens-what-have-you-done-my-brother.md

 ---
 id: 410
-title: 'Album Review: Naomi Shelton and The Gospel Queens, &quot;What Have You Done, My Brother?&quot;'
+title: 'Album Review: Naomi Shelton and The Gospel Queens, "What Have You Done, My Brother?"'
 date: 2009-08-29T18:03:00+00:00
 author: The Intern
 layout: post